Tom Groggin Station: Explore the Heart of the High Country

 But what Cup did Pardon win?

-Most assume it was the Melbourne Cup, but Pardon never won the Melbourne Cup.
+Most assume it was the Melbourne Cup, but Pardon never won.

-Heading south along Cudgewa Bluff road, which is by far the best off-bitumen leg of the trip so far and is a must for anyone traveling through the area.
+Heading south along Cudgewa Bluff Road is the best off-bitumen leg of the trip and is a must for anyone travelling through the area.

-A specular 25km road through the Burrowa Pine Mountain National Park before joining the Cudgewa- Tinltalda Rd (bitumen), not far from our next stop at Corryong.
+A specular 25km road through the Burrowa Pine Mountain National Park before joining the Cudgewa- Tinltalda Rd (bitumen), near our next stop at Corryong.
 For the best vista of this town, with its backdrop against the High Country mountains, head down Briggs Gap Road.
 Truly spectacular!
 Corryong is the largest town in the shire (around 1,200 people) and is the gateway to the Snowy Mountains.
-A great stopover service town with all amenities and a great museum featuring the history of the area, especially its association with Jack Riley and Banjo Patterson.
+It is an excellent stopover service town with all amenities and a great museum featuring the history of the area, especially its association with Jack Riley and Banjo Patterson.

 Images of Tom Groggin Station: